ansible/community-docs/execution_environments/how_to_build_and_test_first_ee.rst

   $ ansible-navigator run test_localhost.yml --execution-environment-image postgresql_ee --mode stdout --pull-policy missing

-The run will return facts gathered inside the container.
+You may notice the facts being gathered are about the container and not the developer machine.
+This is because the ansible playbook was run inside the container.

 Run against a remote target
 ---------------------------